 If there are rumours of a puppy mill being run by one of your prospective breeders, you will want to stay far away and perhaps even inform the authorities.

 3 Little-Known Facts About Jackshund Puppies

 - The Jackshund, especially when it is younger, is a highly energetic dog breed that can’t go mere moments without play.
 Be prepared for a furry little thunderstorm when you first bring them home.

-- While the Jackshund, even as a puppy, may look funny due to its Dachshund parentage, the Jack Russell in this breed makes it hardier.
-Some Jackshunds will not balk from confrontation, which can lead to them biting off more than they can chew.
+- While the Jackshund, even as a puppy, may look funny due to its Dachshund parentage, the Jack Russell in this breed makes it harder.
+Some Jackshunds will not baulk from confrontation, which can lead to them biting off more than they can chew.

 - When they are younger, Jackshunds will typically be at their peak when it comes to energy levels, but they don’t drop much with age.
 Other dog breeds lose quite a bit of energy as they get older, but Jackshunds retain the youthful spirit of their Jack Russell half.

 Of course, the most distinctive physical feature of the Jackshund is its elongated body that is a reminder of its dachshund heritage.

 While it may look silly to most people, the dachshund is a surprisingly agile dog, and the same holds true for the Jackshund, even more so thanks to its Jack Russell half.

 Visually, you will find that this breed is much closer to the Dachshund than the Jack Russell Terrier, though there are still some definite signs of this breed’s mixed heritage.